 The quantity of bollards will be paid for at the Contract unit price per each.
-Price and payment will constitute full compensation for furnishing and placing all materials, including stone, steel housing and hardware, reflector panels as shown on the Standard Construction Details, timber and concrete, excavation, backfilling, disposing of the surplus material, for all labor, tools, equipment and necessary incidentals to complete the work.
+Price and payment will constitute full compensation for furnishing and placing all materials, including stone, galvanized steel pipe, housing and hardware, concrete, excavation, backfilling, disposing of the surplus material, for all labor, tools, equipment and necessary incidentals to complete the work.